cfpb/design-manual/ui-toolkit/heroes.md

 * Top and bottom margins: 30px
 * Left and right margins: 30px
 * Module height is flexible to text height
-* Visually is vertically centered
+* Visual is vertically centered

 </div>